angular/angular/aio/content/guide/router.md

     Now that you have defined your routes, add them to your application.
     First, add links to the two components.
-    Assign the anchor tag that you want to add the route to the `routerLink` attribute.
+    Assign `routerLink` attribute of the anchor tag the path (`path` key in the `app-routing-module.ts`) the value to which you want your link to render upon click.
     Set the value of the attribute to the component to show when a user clicks on each link.
     Next, update your component template to include `<router-outlet>`.
     This element informs Angular to update the application view with the component for the selected route.